 Designated Shade Areas

-When sailing in tropical and subtropical destinations, we’re cautious about keeping our time under the sun limited.
+When sailing with pets in tropical and subtropical destinations, we’re cautious about keeping our time under the sun limited.
 Sunburns, heatstroke, and just general comfortability can be significantly affected by prolonged sun exposure.
 It’s easy for us to recognize when these things begin to happen to us, though.
 Our animals have a more challenging time making the distinction.
 Providing easy access to shade on the deck reduces the risk and worry of our pets overheating.

-One epic and innovative accessory to keep for sunny occasions are “cooling mats” made specifically for animals.
+One epic and innovative accessory to keep for sunny occasions is “cooling mats” made specifically for animals.
 As long as they stay in shaded areas, these mats keep your pet feeling cool, even when the temperatures outside are scorching.
 The cooling sensation comes from a unique gel material that cools when unpressured.
 As the dog or cat lays on the mat, the gel begins to warm.
 Within a half-hour of them getting up, the gel cools to a lower temperature.

 Books and Resources to Learn More